Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 The report shall also include the total value of awards made to

-businesses owned by minorities, females, and persons with disabilities, as
+businesses owned by minorities, women, and persons with disabilities, as

-defined in the Business Enterprise for Minorities, Females, and Persons with
+defined in the Business Enterprise for Minorities, Women, and Persons with

 Disabilities Act, in the preceding fiscal year under the designation of small